Are you getting tired of standing outside staring at your sad, patchy lawn and hollering to the heavens, “What does it NEEEEEEEED??!!!”

 If your lawn has large bare spots, or seems thin, aeration and overseeding might be enough.

 But if you’ve been trying to grow grass for years, and it just isn’t working, there’s probably more going on that you need to address.
+You might need to start over with a lawn renovation.

 - Too much shade.
 Grass needs sun to grow, and aeration and grass seed can’t replace that.
 You might have to thin your trees to let more sunlight through.
 Or replace areas of your grass with shade-loving plants or mulch.